All Hope Is Gone: Style and themes

-Corey Taylor explained that the phrase "All Hope Is Gone" is aimed at the fans' expectations of the band, further elaborating, "Just when you thought you had us figured out, give up all hope because you're never, ever going to."
+Corey Taylor explained that the phrase "All Hope Is Gone" is aimed at the fans' expectations of the band.
+He further elaborated: "Just when you thought you had us figured out, give up all hope because you're never, ever going to."
 Throughout the album, Taylor incorporates a focus on politics in his lyrics, compared to Slipknot's previous albums.
 The opening track, ".execute.", features Taylor's response to former United States Vice President Spiro Agnew's speech targeted at Vietnam War protesters.
 During an interview with Kerrang!, Taylor discussed the song's lyrical content, explaining, "There are a lot of people who are disguising politics as religion and dictating taste and turning it into policy.
 And that hurts me."
 Reviewing for IGN, Jim Kaz said that lyrically, "Gematria (The Killing Name)" gives the listener a "heaping dose of Corey Taylor's caustic bravado".
 On the track "Wherein Lies Continue", Taylor offers a "dressing down of the world as we know it", explaining, "It kinda goes up against any civilization that takes themselves way too seriously and where the 'leaders' are so pretentious that they think they are deemed to speak for the people."
 He also proclaimed, "It wouldn't be a Slipknot album if I didn't rag on the recording industry."
 On "Butcher's Hook", Taylor specifically targets "all those little emo boys", commenting, "People give us shit for wearing outfits, but all of those guys look exactly the same."